How Do I Begin Getting Out of Debt?

 Figure out your financial situation

-Before you can act, you need to know the big picture of your financial situation.
+One of the first steps to get out of debt is to know the big picture of your financial situation.
 Sit down and create a list or spreadsheet of every single debt you have, how much you owe each month, and your total balance.
-Include your monthly payments like rent/mortgage, utilities, and food so you know what need to go out each month.
+Include your monthly payments like rent/mortgage, utilities, and food so you know what needs to go out each month.
 Then create a budget to figure out how much you can afford to pay down on each account.
 Find ways to cut other expenses if necessary.

 Contact your creditors

-Your creditors don't want you stop paying them, so it's often in their own interests to help if you're struggling.
+Your creditors don't want you to stop paying them, so it's often in their own interests to help if you're struggling.
 Explain your situation and see if they are willing to work with you to lower your interest rate, catch up on past due amounts, and negotiate a payoff amount.
-They may have short-term and long-term plans available to help you manage whatever difficulty you're facing.
+They may have short-term and long-term plans available to help you manage and eliminate debt.
 It's not a guarantee, but it's worth making a phone call.

 Work with a credit counselor